Sir William Dunbar of Durn, 1st Bt.1

 F, #27418, b. circa 1744, d.
 4 February 1820

-Elizabeth Louisa St. John was born circa 1744.1 She was the daughter of John St. John, 2nd Viscount St. John and Anne Furnese.1 She married Sir William Bagot, 1st Baron Bagot of Bagot's Bromley, son of Sir Walter Wagstaffe Bagot, 5th Bt. and Lady Barbara Legge, on 20 August 1760 at Wroxton, Banbury, Oxfordshire, England.1,2 She died on 4 February 1820 at Blithfield, Staffordshire, England.1 She was buried on 11 February 1820 at Blithfield, Staffordshire, England.2
+Hon.
+Elizabeth Louisa St. John was born circa 1744.1 She was the daughter of John St. John, 2nd Viscount St. John and Anne Furnese.1 She married William Bagot, 1st Baron Bagot of Bagot's Bromley, son of Sir Walter Wagstaffe Bagot, 5th Bt. and Lady Barbara Legge, on 20 August 1760 at Wroxton, Banbury, Oxfordshire, EnglandG.1,2 She died on 4 February 1820 at Blithfield, Staffordshire, EnglandG.1 She was buried on 11 February 1820 at Blithfield, Staffordshire, EnglandG.2

 Her married name became Bagot.
-As a result of her marriage, Elizabeth Louisa St. John was styled as Baroness Bagot on 17 October 1780.
+After her marriage, Hon.
+Elizabeth Louisa St. John was styled as Baroness Bagot on 17 October 1780.

-Children of Elizabeth Louisa St. John and Sir William Bagot, 1st Baron Bagot of Bagot's Bromley
+Children of Hon.
+Elizabeth Louisa St. John and William Bagot, 1st Baron Bagot of Bagot's Bromley

 Citations